simeoncloud/docs/reporting.md

 - Select the **Simeon Sync** dataset
 - At the top of the page, select **+ Create a report** > **Start from Scratch**

 From here, you can build a Power BI report that meets your needs.
+Note, you must use the **Simeon Sync** dataset.
+Datasets attached to other reports will be deleted when those reports are updated.

 ## Q & A
 ### Can I make changes to the reports deployed by Simeon?